 Quick Guide: How to Effectively Promote Literacy

 Did you know that you can effectively promote literacy in your family and your classroom?
 Yes, YOU!
 We know that everyone is busy.
-With family, school, work and community responsibilities, invariably many things are sometimes moved to a “back burner.”
+With family, school, work, and community responsibilities, many things are often moved to a “back burner.”
 Annually, we make plans or resolutions to re-address those back-burner items on our lists and follow through with their completion in the new year.
 What about your plans for more and better literacy in the next year?
 Have you placed them on a back burner in recent years because of other duties?
 Do you just have too much to read or is screen time the mainstay in your life and in your family?

 Well, this can be the year to change all that—not only for your own personal literacy, but for your family, school, workplace and your community.
 We can show you how with some relatively easy tips to make it happen.
 Happy Reading AND Happy New Year to everyone!